My Evensong

 Mere Apologetics: How to Help Seekers & Skeptics Find Faith – Alister McGrath

 McGrath’s background in science, philosophy and theology (DPhil Oxford molecular biophysics; Doctor of Divinity; Doctor of Letters in Intellectual History) make him a great resource to engage people with inquiring minds.
 Having himself come from an atheistic worldview he has an approach to practical apologetics that is exceptionally effective.
 What is the place of apologetics in our contemporary culture?
 What is the theological basis of apologetics?
 Who is your audience and how do you engage them on Biblical and theological issues?
 Is the Chrisitan faith reasonable?
 What are some pointers and gateways to faith and apologetics?
 In questions about faith, McGrath writes: "Apologetics is about communicating the joy, coherence, and relevance of the Christian faith on the one hand, and dealing with anxieties, difficulties, and concerns about that faith on the other."
+I highly recommend this book as a second book to read along with Guinness.

 The Absurdity of Unbelief: A Worldview Apologetic of the Christian Faith – Jeffery Johnson